Quickstart#

 .env8.
 Turn on the sandbox (recommended)#

-For real work, run bash inside a per-project container:
+For real work, run the agent inside a per-project container:

 image = "alpine:latest"

-init = ["apk add --no-cache git curl jq make"]The agent’s shell now sees only /work (your project) and the
+init = ["apk add --no-cache git curl jq make"]The agent’s shell now sees only your project (mounted at its real

-container’s rootfs.
-Host paths outside cwd are invisible.
-Manage
+path) and the container/VM rootfs.
+Host paths outside cwd are

 Full details in Sandbox.